nicklockwood/layout/README.md

 />
 ```

-The tableView's `delegate` and `dataSource` will automatically be bound to the file's owner, which is typically either your `LayoutViewController` subclass, or the first nested view controller that conforms to one or both of the `UITableViewDelegate`/`DataSource` protocols.
+The tableView's `delegate` and `dataSource` will automatically be bound to the file's owner, which is typically either your `UIViewController` subclass, or the first nested view controller that conforms to one or both of the `UITableViewDelegate`/`DataSource` protocols.
 If you don't want that behavior, you can explicitly set them (see the [Delegates](#delegates) section above).

 You would define the view controller logic for a Layout-managed table in pretty much the same way as you would if not using Layout: